AdobeDocs/analytics.pt-BR/help/components/c-classifications2/crb/classification-quickstart-rules.md

 ## Sobre a prioridade das regras

-Se houver correspondência de uma tecla com várias regras e a tecla definir a mesma coluna de classificação mostrada na coluna [!UICONTROL Definir classificação], a última regra será usada.
+If a key is matched to multiple rules, and it sets the same classification column shown in the [!UICONTROL Set Classification] column, the last rule is used.
 Dessa forma, você talvez queira classificar o mais importante por último no seu conjunto de regras.

 <!--